A pan’s craftsmanship is a clue to the era in which it was made.

 |Machine-made, hand-inserted rivets|

 |Machine-made, machine-inserted rivets|

 |Cast iron handles|

 As you can see above, I have observed the period from about 1850 to 1900 to be the era of greatest variance in the techniques available.
-Some chaudronneries still clung to the craftsmanship of the 19th century, while others were already adopting the machine-powered techniques of the 20th.
+Some chaudronneries still held to the craftsmanship of the 19th century, while others were already adopting the machine-powered techniques of the 20th.
 This is the most exciting period of copper construction for me, and many of my most precious pieces come from this era.